go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

   - compute layout sizes against the inner frame (not the raw terminal size)
   - account for fixed footer blocks (e.g. filter “quick presets”) and toast/help footer height
   - clamp frame rendering to prevent terminal scrolling
+  - updated the tmux harness usage: remember to rebuild `./dist/prescribe` because tmux runs the binary by default

 ### Why
 - Border “missing” symptoms are usually caused by: